Your SaaS positioning is the reason why you are losing money

 Maybe you are one of them?

 There is no shame in that.
-In fact, it’s an understandable struggle: you create a software to fill a gap in the market, you start developing it, implementing new features, finding out more uses to it than you thought, and soon, you don’t even know how, it becomes all overwhelming, your messaging is not clear anymore, your target audience fail to understand your value, and your revenue slows down.
+In fact, it’s an understandable struggle: you create a product to fill a gap in the market, you start developing it, implementing new features, finding out more uses to it than you thought, and soon, you don’t even know how, it becomes all overwhelming, your messaging is not clear anymore, your target audience fail to understand your value, and revenue growth slows down.

 How did it all happen?